Apr 10, 2023

-In this tutorial, you will learn how to use Nano, a popular text editor in Linux that comes with many powerful features.
-It allows you to edit and create various files on your computer or server.
-So let’s get right into it!
+In this tutorial, you will learn how to use and install Nano, a popular text editor of Unix and Linux operating systems.
+Nano comes with many powerful features and allows you to edit and create various files on your computer or server.
+So let’s get right to it.

 To install Nano text editor on Debian or Ubuntu machines, execute the following command: